dotnet/project-system/docs/repo/joy-of-dataflow.md

 Note that both examples not only produce data, they also consume data from other dataflows.
 However, their output data cannot be produced solely by transforming the inputs, so they are still considered "new" data sources.

-## How to filter or transform an existing data source
+## How to create an `IProjectValueDataSource` that produces data derived from existing sources

 Use this recipe when you want to expose a subset of the data from an existing dataflow, or when you want to transform the data from an existing dataflow into a different shape.